adkelley/javascript-to-purescript/tut26/README.md

 # Summary

 In this tutorial, we covered isomorphisms and delved into a couple of use cases in everyday coding.
 Like many concepts in functional programming, isomorphisms come directly from category theory.
-So if you're interested in learning more about their properties, then I highly recommend you look at Bartosz Milewski's [blog](https://bartoszmilewski.com/2015/04/07/natural-transformations/) or [video](https://www.youtube.com/watch?v=2LJC-XD5Ffo) on this topic; but also category theory in genneral.
-In the next tutorial, we'll embark on the first of the final three posts in this series that ultimately will find common ground between two music artists using the [Spotify API](https://developer.spotify.com/console/).
+So if you're interested in learning more about their properties, then I highly recommend you look at Bartosz Milewski's [blog](https://bartoszmilewski.com/2015/04/07/natural-transformations/) or [video](https://www.youtube.com/watch?v=2LJC-XD5Ffo) on this topic; but also category theory in general.
+In the next tutorial, we'll embark on the first of the final three posts in this series that ultimately finds common ground between two music artists using the [Spotify API](https://developer.spotify.com/console/).
 If you are enjoying these tutorials, then please help me to tell others by recommending this article and favoring it on social media.
 Until next time.